 The topography displays in 3D using the values in the Portland_DTM3ft elevation layer.
-Although the buildings are positioned on the surface, they are not extruded; in other words, they don't have any height.
+Although the buildings are correctly positioned, they lie flat on the surface.
 If you know the heights of the buildings, you can extrude them.
 You'll check the layer attribute table for a height attribute.

 - In the Contents pane, right-click the Buildings layer and click Attribute Table .

 - Scroll across the table until you see the Average Height attribute.